projectara/greybus-spec/source/special.rst

 Control Protocol
 ----------------

-All Interfaces are required to define a CPort that uses the Control Protocol, and shall be prepared to receive Operation requests on that CPort at any time.
-The CPort that uses the Control Protocol must have an id of '0'.
-CPort id '0' is a reserved CPort address for the Control Protocol.
-Similarly the bundle descriptor associated with the Control CPort must have an id of '0'.
-Bundle id '0' is a reserved id for the Control Protocol bundle descriptor.

-A Greybus connection is established whenever a control connection is used, but the Interface is never notified that such a connection exists.
-Only the AP Module is able to send control requests.
-Any other Interface shall only send control response messages, and such messages shall only be sent in reply to a request received on its control CPort.
+Interfaces with :ref:`hardware-model-intf-type` equal to IFT_GREYBUS
+shall provide a CPort that responds to the Operations defined in this section.
+Such a CPort is a :ref:`Control CPort
+<glossary-control-cport>`.
+If an Interface provides a Control CPort,
+its CPort ID shall be zero.

+Such Interfaces shall be prepared to receive Operation requests on that CPort under conditions defined later in this chapter.
+In particular, this may occur as a result of successful :ref:`Interface Activate <svc_interface_activate>` and :ref:`Interface Resume
+<svc_interface_resume>` Operations, which are defined below in the
+:ref:`svc-protocol`.

+Also using a sequence of SVC Protocol Operations, the AP may establish a Greybus Connection to a Control CPort if it has determined that the Interface is prepared for incoming Operations on that CPort, and the Connection is not already established.
+Any such Connection is a :ref:`Control Connection <glossary-control-connection>`.
+This sequence is defined in :ref:`lifecycles_control_establishment`.

+Interfaces are not notified when Control Connections are established.

+Only the AP shall send requests on a Control Connection.
+Other Interfaces shall only send response messages.
+An Interface shall send a response on a Control Connection only after receiving a request from the AP.

 Conceptually, the Operations in the Greybus Control Protocol are: